 Likewise, as your policy would automatically have been set to the maximum (400,000), you should be able to start at this amount for a good rate to begin with for your family.

 As a renewable policy, you can always reduce the amount every five years.
-But this still means that you’ll be paying an absolute minimum of $46pcm by the time you’re 75 and this is subject to increasing, unless you convert your LGI to a commercial policy or request to cancel the policy/go without paying.
+But this still means that you’ll be paying an absolute minimum of $46pcm by the time you’re 75 and this is subject to increase, unless you convert your LGI to a commercial policy or request to cancel the policy/go without paying.